s7techlab/cckit/gateway/README.md

 ### Fundamentals of gRPC

-With `gRPC`, a client application can directly call methods on a server application on a remote machine as if it were a local object.  `gRPC` is based on the foundations of conventional Remote Procedure Call (RPC) technology but implemented on top of the modern technology stacks such as HTTP2, protocol buffers etc. to ensure maximum interoperability.
+With [gRPC](https://www.grpc.io/docs/guides/concepts/), a client application can directly call methods on a server application on a remote machine as if it were a local object.  `gRPC` is based on the foundations of conventional Remote Procedure Call (RPC) technology but implemented on top of the modern technology stacks such as HTTP2, protocol buffers etc. to ensure maximum interoperability.

 Like many RPC systems, `gRPC` is based around the idea of defining a service, specifying the methods that can be called